20 Mar 4 Tips for Restaurants Accepting Card Not Present Payments Due to COVID-19

-Running your business from home: If you must close your business location, can you run your business from your home?
-For example, a small bakery might close their physical location, but still accept orders online or over the phone, process payments from home, and then use shipping, pick-up or delivery to get the product to your customers
+Running your business from home: If you must close your brick-and-mortar location, can you run your business from your home?
+For example, a small bakery might close their physical location, but still accept orders online or over the phone, process payments from home, and then use shipping, pick-up, or delivery to get products to their customers.

 If your business is struggling with cash flow due to COVID-19, we hope you’ll be able to implement these 4 practices to start saving money today.
 In the last week, our office has transitioned to working remotely, but we are still doing everything we can to support our merchants.
 If you have any questions, or if there is anything else we can do to be a resource for your business during this time, please reach out to us at (800) 386-0711, firstname.lastname@example.org, or fill out the form below.
 We can help.

 Does your current processor understand the unique struggles of your industry?
 Do they provide great rates and excellent customer service?
 Are they offering solutions to grow your business and being pro-active about helping you reduce risk and increase your savings?
 Contact BASYS today to learn more about innovative payment solutions that will save you time and money.
 We make accepting debit cards and credit cards convenient, safe & affordable.

 BASYS Processing features:

 – Live operator when you call support – no automated voice systems

 – Dedicated Relationship Manager for questions and concerns